CyberTrainingExercise/Hexfall/README.md

     Additionally, it is believed Hexfall has a small infrastructure of computers.
 But, due to the sensitive nature of their network, it cannot be moved until the website is disabled.
 Therefore, you will be tasked with taking Hexfall's website offline on location.

-    To do this it is believed Hexfall has a flash drive where they store the passwords to all their computers.
-You must obtain the flash drive, get the passwords, and take down the remote server.
+    To do this it is believed Hexfall's lead hacker has a flash drive where he stores the passwords to all their computers.
+You must obtain the flash drive, get the passwords, login to the remote server, and takedown the website.

     Your mission is complete when you take down the Hexfall website and take control of both weapons crates.

     Below is a list of helpful guides a technical specialist has prepared for you.

 Print out the following and hand the useful information to them:

-    Crack a password protected file: https://linuxconfig.org/how-to-crack-zip-password-on-kali-linux
+1. Crack a password protected file: https://linuxconfig.org/how-to-crack-zip-password-on-kali-linux

-    Guide on how to SSH into a remote server: https://linuxconfig.org/Ssh
+2. Guide on how to SSH into a remote server: https://linuxconfig.org/Ssh

+3. Shutting down the server: `systemctl -poweroff`

 ### Opfor Guidance